LycheeOrg/Lychee-Docker/README.md

 * `STARTUP_DELAY=0`

 Additionally, if `SKIP_PERMISSIONS_CHECKS` is set to "yes", the entrypoint script will not check or set the permissions of files and directories on startup.
 Users are strongly advised **against** using this option, and efforts have been made to keep the checks as fast as possible.
 Nonetheless, it may be suitable for some advanced use cases.

-## Advanced configuration

-Note that nginx will accept by default images up to 100MB (`client_max_body_size 100M`) and that PHP parameters are overridden according to the [recommendations of the Lychee FAQ](https://lycheeorg.github.io/docs/faq.html#i-cant-upload-large-photos).

-You may still want to further customize PHP configuration.
-The first method is to mount a custom `php.ini` to `/etc/php/8.2/fpm/php.ini` when starting the container.
-However, this method is kind of brutal as it will override all parameters.
-It will also need to be remapped whenever an image is released with a new version of PHP.

-Instead, we recommend to use the `PHP_VALUE` directive of PHP-FPM to override specific parameters.
-To do so, you will need to mount a custom `nginx.conf` in your container :

-1. Take the [default.conf](./default.conf) file as a base
-2. Find the line starting by `fastcgi_param PHP_VALUE [...]`
-3. Add a new line and set your new parameter
-4. Add or change any other parameters (e.g. `client_max_body_size`)
-5. Mount your new file to `/etc/nginx/nginx.conf`

-If you need to add (not change) nginx directives, files mounted in `/etc/nginx/conf.d/` will be included in the `http` context.

 [arm64-shield]: https://img.shields.io/badge/arm64-yes-success.svg?style=flat
 [amd64-shield]: https://img.shields.io/badge/amd64-yes-success.svg?style=flat